laravel/docs/artisan.md

 <a name="programmatically-executing-commands"></a>
 ## Programmatically Executing Commands

-Sometimes you may wish to execute an Artisan command outside of the CLI.
+Sometimes you may wish to execute an Artisan command outside the CLI.
 For example, you may wish to execute an Artisan command from a route or controller.
 You may use the `call` method on the `Artisan` facade to accomplish this.
 The `call` method accepts either the command's signature name or class name as its first argument, and an array of command parameters as the second argument.
 The exit code will be returned:

     use Illuminate\Support\Facades\Artisan;